 The topic was first identified as a result of discussions with patients and relatives about their priorities and goals during their stay on the Stroke Rehabilitation Unit where Angie Logan (Chief Investigator) worked as a physiotherapist in Cornwall.

 Several patients used the standing frame as part of their stroke rehabilitation and provided feedback on their experiences of using the frame.
 We undertook further one-to-one sessions with patients and their relatives and listened to their views about potential difficulties with fatigue and being physically and psychologically overwhelmed in the early stages after their stroke.
 They suggested that the research assessments used to measure the physical and psychological effects of the intervention should be split into two sessions for those that need it, and that standing time should be slowly built-up as they may get tired.
-These changes have been incorporated into the study design.
+These changes have been incorporated into the trial design.

 We had discussions with physiotherapists who work in Stroke Rehabilitation Units to identify the most appropriate way of measuring any changes in functional ability, strength and movement during the study.
 We also had discussions with people with communication difficulties (aphasia) and Speech and Language Therapists who are very experienced at working with people with aphasia.
-This allowed us to ensure that all the information people need during the study is presented in a way that they may understand.
+This allowed us to ensure that all the information people need during the trial is presented in a way that they may understand.

 Angie Logan (Clinical Doctoral Research Fellow), Plymouth University and Cornwall Foundation Partnership NHS Trust